-Integrating interactive BioNO emissions into models of regional climate systems study the impact of present and future climate change and variability, including temperature fluctuations and precipitation patterns, on BioNO emissions.
-This understanding is crucial for predicting possible future emission trends, potential changes in the chemical environment, and development.

-oping effective mitigation strategies.
+Integrating interactive BioNO emissions into regional climate system models allows studying the impact of present and future climate change and variability, including temperature and precipitation patterns, on BioNO emissions.
+This understanding is crucial for predicting possible future emission trends, potential changes in the chemical environment, and developing effective mitigation strategies.
 BioNO emissions can also affect the formation of ozone and other secondary pollutants, which has implications for air quality as well as climate forcing and responses.
 These knock-on effects can be calculated using coupled climate-chemistry systems.
 In addition to being able to include BioNO emissions and the consequent effects on secondary pollutants, the regional climate modelling approach adopted in this paper can also be used to study regional environmental disturbances such as land use and agricultural changes.
 Furthermore, since climatic and land use gradients are particularly important in west and central Africa, the dynamical downscaling capabilities offered by the regional climate modelling approach are also of particular interest for capturing regional contrasts in emissions and processes at play.

 One goal of the present study is to evaluate and extend such a system based on the International Centre for Theoretical Physics Regional Climate Model version 5 (ICTP RegCM5) (Giorgi et al., 2023).
 A second goal is to estimate and analyse the regional impact of BioNO emissions (from soils and vegetation) on key tropospheric species relevant to the atmospheric nitrogen cycle.
 The latter plays an important role in the chemistry of the atmosphere as well as the functioning of aquatic and terrestrial ecosystems and agrosystems (McNeill and Unkovich, 2007; Vitousek et al., 1997).
 This N cycle is markedly disrupted by anthropogenic activities (agriculture, fossil fuel combustion, and biofuels) (Galloway et al., 2008).
 This issue is particularly concerning in tropical regions like Africa, where rapid population growth and seasonal cycles from natural and anthropogenic sources strongly contribute to changes in N emissions (Adon et al., 2010).
 We focus on NO2, HNO3, and O3 because these species are tightly interconnected and are involved in a range of environmental and health impacts.
 NO2, a key reactive nitrogen species, contributes to the formation of HNO3 and O3.
 HNO3 is formed when NO2 reacts with other substances in the atmosphere, and is an important contributor of rainfall acidity deposition and nitrogen supply to ecosystems.
 O3, a powerful oxidant, is influenced by the presence of NO2 and plays a crucial role in HNO3 formation.
+It also contributes to a range of environmental and health impacts, including reduced crop yields due to its phytotoxic effects and influences on ecosystem functioning (e.g., Ainsworth et al., 2012).
 Understanding the concentrations and fluxes of these species is essential for assessing nitrogen management and potential risks in Africa.

-The study is structured as follows: Sections 2 and 3 will provide a description of the modelling context and developments, as well as measurement sites and relevant databases used in this study.
-Section 4 will focus on evaluating model performances in simulating key regional climatic features affecting emissions and tropospheric chemistry.
-Section 5 will discuss simulated BioNO in more detail.
-Model results and limitations concerning the impact of BioNO on key atmospheric chemistry components will be discussed in Section 6.
+The study is structured as follows: Sections 2 and 3 provide a description of the modelling context and developments, as well as the measurement sites and relevant databases used.
+Section 4 focuses on evaluating model performance in simulating key regional climatic features affecting emissions and tropospheric chemistry.
+Section 5 provides a more detailed analysis of simulated BioNO.
+Section 6 addresses the model results and limitations regarding the impact of BioNO on key atmospheric chemistry components.